zoomatech/rezumatron/README.md

 ## The Problem

-Traditional AI resume writers have a fatal flaw: **they hallucinate**.
-They invent job titles, fabricate achievements, and create experiences that never happened.
-This makes them completely unusable for professional applications where accuracy matters.
+### The Job Market Reality

+I was sending what I thought were solid resumes to roles that seemed perfect for me.
+Nothing.
+Not even rejections.

+After talking with tech professionals, recruiters, and career advisors, I started understanding the math.
+Most recruiters and hiring experts will tell you that every resume gets reviewed—and I believe they try.
+The standard advice is that you get about 7 seconds of attention.

+But here's the problem: when 1,000 people apply for one position, even at 7 seconds each, that's nearly two hours of continuous reading just to scan them all.
+And that's if someone could actually absorb meaningful information in 7-second bursts for two hours straight.

+In practice, ATS systems and AI filters handle the first pass.
+Not because recruiters are lazy—because it's the only way the math works.

+**This creates a challenge for job seekers:**
+- You need volume—enough applications to beat 999:1 odds
+- Each resume needs sharp alignment to the job description—no clutter, no irrelevant information
+- Tailoring manually takes 2+ hours per resume
+- At that pace, you can't generate enough applications

+### The AI Solution...
+That Wasn't

-When I tried using ChatGPT and Claude to optimize my resume for different roles, the results were impressive—but fictional.
-The AI would:
+I tried ChatGPT and Claude to speed things up.
+The results looked great—but they were fiction.

+The AI invented:
-- Invent certifications I didn't have
+- Certifications I didn't have
-- Exaggerate metrics beyond reality
+- Metrics that weren't real
-- Create hybrid job titles that never existed
+- Job titles I'd never held
-- Attribute achievements to the wrong roles
-- Fabricate technical skills I'd never used
+- Skills I'd never used

-**This wasn't just inaccurate—it was career-damaging.**
+One fabricated credential could destroy my credibility in an interview or background check.
+I needed AI speed with human accuracy.

 ---
 ## The Solution

 I developed Rezumatron using **controlled RAG (Retrieval-Augmented Generation)** architecture to eliminate hallucinations while maintaining optimization capabilities.